|Tall. Light and Airy. What's Not to Like about Corn Bread?|

 Return to oven and bake for about 25 minutes or until the top is golden and toothpick inserted in center comes out clean.

 Cool ten minutes before flipping out of the pan.
-If you nervous about this part, first cut out a slice and then carefully use a small spatula to loosen the bread from the pan.
+If you are nervous about this part, first cut out a slice and then carefully use a small spatula to loosen the bread from the pan.
+(Most people do use bacon fat and I have watched in awe as the baker removes the pan from the oven and confidently and simply flips the whole corn bread out onto a board!)

 Serve with fresh butter, honey, jam or maple syrup.